 I am a research fellow at the German Institute of Global and Area Studies (GIGA) in Hamburg.
 My work currently focuses on reasons for forced migration in the Middle East.
 I have done extensive field research on the impact of a prolonged and climate change-related drought period in Syria which immediately preceded the Syrian war.
 In the past, I have worked extensively on water conflicts on the international, national and local levels, as well as on the Israeli-Palestinian core conflict and its role for Middle Eastern geopolitics.
-I hold a PhD from the Center for Conflict Studies at Marburg University, and a Master in Peace Research and Security Policy from Hamburg University.
+I hold a PhD from the Center for Conflict Studies at Marburg University, and a Master in Peace and Security Studies from Hamburg University.

 I am particularly interested in non-Western and postcolonial approaches to my topic(s); my goal is to critically assess existing power structures.
 I do as much field research as my work and family commitments permit.
 One of my mantras is „stories are just data with a soul“ (Brené Brown); In 2014, I spent several weeks in Syrian refugee camps in Jordan, trying to find out how Syrian farmers experienced what has been termed a „century drought“ immediately prior to the outbreak of the Syrian conflict; in 2016, I spent another six months in Turkey broadening my data base.

 If you are looking for a more conventional CV, please use the drop-down menu above.